-H 5 abc.
-Public Affairs.
-2 units (1-0-1); first, second, third terms.
-In this course a selection of important contemporary problems connected with American political and constitutional development, economic policies, and foreign affairs will be considered.
-Instructors: Elliot, Sweezy; occasional lectures by other members of the department.

-H 7.
-Modern and Contemporary Germany.
-9 units (3-0-6).
-Senior Elective.
-A study of what is sometimes called "The German Problem."
-Attention will be focused on the rise of Prussia, on Prussian leadership in the unification and direction of Germany, and on the place of Germany in the economy of Europe.
-Particular stress will be placed upon the German experience since the first World War.

-H 8.
-Modern and Contemporary Russia.
-9 units (3-0-6).
-Senior Elective.
+- the rise of Prussia, on Prussian leadership in the unification and direction of Germany, and on the place of Germany in the economy of Europe.
+Particular stress will be placed upon the German experience since the first World War. - H 8.
+Modern and Contemporary Russia.\ 9 units (3-0-6).
+Senior elective.
 An attempt to discover and interpret the major recurring characteristics of Russian history and society, with attention particularly to developments in the Soviet period.
-Instructor: Ellersieck.

-H 15.
-Europe since 1914.
-9 units (3-0-6).
-Senior Elective.
+Instructor: Ellersieck. - H 15.
+Europe Since 1914.\ 9 units (3-0-6).
+Senior elective.
 Since 1914 the world has felt the impact of two great wars and powerful revolutionary ideas.
 This course will analyze these upheavals of the twentieth century and their effect on domestic and international organization.
-Instructor: Fay.

-H 16.
-American Foreign Relations.
-9 units (3-0-6).
-Senior Elective.
+Instructor: Fay. - H 16.
+American Foreign Relations.\ 9 units (3-0-6).
+Senior elective.
 How American foreign policy has been formed and administered in recent times: the respective roles of the State Department, Congress, and the President, of public opinion and pressure groups, of national needs and local politics.
-Instructor: Paul.

-H 17.
-The Far West and the Great Plains.
-9 units (3-0-6).
-Senior Elective.
+Instructor: Paul. - H 17.
+The Far West and the Great Plains.\ 9 units (3-0-6) Senior elective.
 A study of the development of the great regions that compose the western half of the United States.
-Especial attention will be paid to the influence of the natural environment on the men who settled the West, from pioneer days to the present time, and the exploitation of natural resources, through such industries as mining, ranching, oil and farming.
-Instructor: Paul.

-H 19.
-Modern America.
-9 units (3-0-6).
-Senior Elective.
+Especial attention will be paid to the influence of the natural environment on the men who settled the West, from pioneer days to the present time, and the exploitation of natural resources, through such industries as mining, ranching, oil, and farming.
+Instructor: Paul. - H 19.
+Modern America.\ 9 units (3-0-6).
+Senior elective.
 An experimental course in which the main theme will be the conflict between government regulation and private enterprise in Twentieth-Century America.
 Classes will be conducted as discussions under the joint leadership of an historian and an economist.
-Instructors: Paul, Sweezy.

-H 20.
-Modern and Contemporary France.
-9 units (3-0-6).
-Senior Elective.
+Instructors: Paul, Sweezy. - H 20.
+Modern and Contemporary France.\ 9 units (3-0-6).
+Senior elective.
 A study of modern France in the light of her revolutionary tradition.
 A consideration of the French Revolution followed by an examination of selected episodes between 1815 and 1944 (the June Days, the Paris Commune, the Dreyfus affair, the Stavisky riots, the Vichy regime) which reflect continuing revolutionary strain.
-Instructor: Fay.

-H 21.
-Medieval England.
-9 units (3-0-6).
+Instructor: Fay. - H 21.
+Medieval England.\ 9 units (3-0-6).
 Feudalism as a political system, and its part in the early development of parliamentary democracy, approached principally through the study of selected political episodes in English history, 1066-1485.
-Instructor: Fay.
+Instructor: Fay. - H 22.
+Modern Britain.\ 9 units (3-0-6).
+Senior elective.
+A study of Britain's recent past with particular emphasis upon the development of the working class movement.
+Instructor: Elliot. - H 23.
+Modern War.\ 9 units (3-0-6).
+Senior elective.
+The course will trace the major developments within the military establishment, such as the growth of the general staff and mass armies.
+It will discuss the major strategic concepts of the nineteenth and twentieth centuries and the problems of modern war, with some consideration of the political, economic, and social aspects of waging war.
+Instructor: Ellersieck.

-^oThe fourth-year Humanities electives to be offered in any given term will be scheduled before the close of the preceding term.
+\The fourth-year Humanities electives to be offered in any given term will be scheduled before the close of the preceding term.